MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 If the user has not used them before and this activity is unusual, then flag the user and investigate all of their activities.

-### Is the IP marked as “risky”?
+### Is the IP marked as "risky"?

 Ensure you record successful passwords but failed multi-factor authentication (MFA) responses, as this activity indicates that the attacker is getting the password but not passing MFA.
 Set aside any account that appears to be a normal sign-in, for example, passed MFA, location and IP not out of the ordinary.

 ### MFA reporting